Menu Close

 Neurotypical vs. Neurodivergent: Understanding the Difference

 ADHD, autism spectrum disorder, and OCD all belong to a group of conditions called neurodevelopmental disorders.
 These conditions affect the neurological system, affecting how someone thinks, moves, and socializes.
 Each condition on the neurodivergent spectrum has a wide range of functioning levels and can seem drastically different from person to person.
 One thing is certain, though; they cause challenges when trying to interact with a world designed for those who may be more “neurotypical.”
+The differences between neurotypical vs. neurodivergent people can be subtle or noticeable, varying from person to person.

 Understanding Neurodiversity